mjskay/pie-summaries/simplevis-bias-variance-rethinking.md

     ## [1] 0.6229167

 ~60% of the time!
-Given that the true proportions should be ~20% 0 or 5 and ~80% everything else, we can get a back-of-the-napkin estimate for how often people are rounding to 0/5:
+Given that the true proportions should be ~20% 0 or 5 and ~80% everything else, we can get a back-of-the-napkin estimate for how often people are rounding to 0 or 5:

 ``` r
 (mean(sv.bars$response %% 5 == 0) - .2) / .8